 The arm of imperial law is an empty platitude in and of itself.
 Which is why I think Rigg is such a relatable character.
 We are taught to value ourselves in relation to others.
 But our sense of worth is innately flawed because we seldom see real honesty or kindness in others, so we become enamoured less with what comprises actual people and more with what—or who—we imagine.
-Rigg is transfixed by the feat of rescuing others more than seeing people as/for themselves; and each time he ventures to save someone, he is unsuccessful and resigned to a litany of vain regulations.
-Kramer just sees people as a mere succession of associations and reactions to stimuli.
+Rigg is transfixed by the feat of rescuing others more than seeing people as (or for) themselves; and each time he ventures to save someone, he is unsuccessful and resigned to a litany of vain regulations.
+Kramer just sees people as a mere succession of genes and reactions to stimuli.
 He maintains that the will to live lurks within and he endeavours to coax it out because it is withdrawn from consciousness.

 And, this is where I had and still—probably always will—have a problem: Rigg doesn’t really ‘qualify’ for a game to me.
 An indictment of agents whom wield state-sanctioned violence with legal impunity can justify Kramer’s overall focus on law enforcement.
 But while we can admonish penal overseers and systems for their failure to care for those they systemically prejudice, Rigg is condemned for caring too much.
-At best, he illustrates the necessity for boundaries: that we must recognize and respect our own limitations; that we may have realism and satisfaction which aren’t conditional on vacuous optimism or the descent into pessimism that repudiates the future.
+At best, he illustrates the necessity for boundaries: that we must recognize and respect our own limitations; that we may have a reality and satisfaction which aren’t conditional on vacuous optimism or the descent into pessimism that repudiates the future.

 I can’t fault him for the latter.

-Characters like Rigg [likewise marginalized, racialized] remind me of myself in that they are credulous albeit painfully aware of how miserable life is or can be.
+Characters like Rigg [likewise marginalized, racialized] remind me of myself in that we are credulous albeit painfully aware of how miserable life is or can be.
 There are no windows of opportunity or to the soul.
 We don’t see windows.
 We see gutters.
-When we realize that we can’t tidy them, we become nauseated by what resolute filth mounts.
+When we realize that we can’t tidy them, we become nauseated by what filth resolutely mounts.
 People then vilify us as ungrateful or obnoxious.

 As if we choose to be like this.

-Contrary to what most prescribe, we don’t lack will or imagination.
-It never occurs to anyone that our outlooks are actually vindicated by lived experience.
+Contrary to what most assume, we don’t lack will or imagination.
+It never occurs to anyone that our outlooks are actually vindicated by our lived experiences.
 We are cognizant of the (often unwitting or unapologetic) micro-aggressions that define the bulk of interactions with new or unavoidable people.
 Our lives have cultivated in lessons which affirm how and why trying to educate or relate is futile since our efforts prove moot.
 Because most folks’ [maintaining] privileges or feels always undermine our realities.
 Absolutely no one is exempt.
 Not even our own since “all skinfolk ain’t kinfolk.”
 Rigg is berated for being reckless and hopeless.
 Not once does anyone consider that his growing pessimism, however absconded, is valid nonetheless.
 The same world that builds certain people up has a predilection to tear us down.
 When we grow nihilistic and misanthropic, it is not indignant.
 These perspectives are borne of a presiding sense of despair that is beyond our control.
 This despair is also timeless.
 It is evinced by blood memory and cyclic evils.

 Kramer urges Rigg to cherish his life.
 Of course, the implication is that one cannot watch over others at the expense of overlooking themselves.
 The most obvious moral is that people must save themselves.
 Another implicit one is that people cannot be saved if they don’t want to be.
 Sure, Rigg cannot and should not assume the responsibilities or plights of others; but I think that’s beside the point.

-People liken me as exigent since I dwell on ensuring and upon the purpose of my survival.
+People liken me as exigent since I dwell on ensuring my survival and question the purpose of survival.
 I see myself in Rigg as starved and restless.
 I see myself in his incensed bereavement and the sheer intent which serves as his only cudgel to go onward.
 Rigg is completely within his right to despair.
 Some of the most dehumanizing things I face concern the reproach and disbelief of my emotions.
-This world strives less for reckoning and justice than it does composure.
+This world strives less for reckoning and justice than it does for composure.
 There is always someone or something, some richling or platitude, that rebukes me even when I know I have every right to be angry or despondent.
 It’s not that I should be happy to be alive.
 It’s that I should be happy that I’m allowed to exist.

 Which adds another dimension to how insidiously privileged positionalities appropriate our cultures and mechanisms to strengthen their condescension.
-Our grasps of value and welfare break free of imperial concepts of temporality which are linear and forever bind us to anguish, and are meant to afford us the power to determine our own paths as Arrivants and Indigenous peoples.
+Our grasps of value and welfare break free of imperial concepts in temporality which are linear and forever bind us to anguish, and are meant to afford us the power to determine our own paths as Arrivants and Indigenous peoples.
 We instead see these models adulterated and weaponized by colonial contemporaries to legitimate their inaction, indecision, or disengagement.
 It’s fine for a SWAM to vacate his office to the detriment of others citing a mental health crisis.
-Whereas, it’s somehow not fine if I express contempt for maltreatment and abuses of power from that office—despite my own crises.
+Whereas it’s somehow not fine if I express contempt for maltreatment and abuses of power from that office—despite my own crises.
 I am often deigned insatiable because I question the absence of guarantees or precarious odds.
 My ND obliges me to a daily cocktail of prescriptions.
 I can’t sleep without sedatives.
 Every night, I knock myself out simply because I’d lay awake musing of all the ways my life can—or is bound to—unravel; and on all the people I’ve loved and lost, and how it’s only a matter of time before I lose the ones I’ve got now.